thesems/evm-rusty/README.md

-# Su Chain
+# Rusty EVM

-Su Chain is an educational project designed to recreate a simplified Ethereum-like blockchain.
+EVM is an educational project designed to recreate a simplified Ethereum-like blockchain.
 Its primary focus is on providing a deeper understanding of the **Ethereum Virtual Machine (EVM)**, **Ethereum Improvement Proposals (EIPs)**, and the broader concepts related to the execution layer of blockchains.
 This project aims to demystify how Ethereum operates under the hood, making it a helpful resource for developers and blockchain enthusiasts interested in the